basho/basho_docs/source/languages/en/riak/ops/advanced/configs/load-balancing-proxy.md

 ## HAProxy

-[HAProxy](http://haproxy.1wt.eu/) is a fast and reliable open source solution for load balancing and proxying of HTTP and TCP based application traffic.
+[HAProxy](http://haproxy.1wt.eu/) is a fast and reliable open-source solution for load balancing and proxying of HTTP- and TCP-based application traffic.

 Users have reported success in using HAProxy in combination with Riak in a number of configurations and scenarios.
 Much of the information and example